Photo Credit: PikWizard.com

 1. Long, slow distance training

-Long, slow distance training, also known as LSD, builds your basic fitness and aerobic base.
+Long, slow distance training, or LSD, builds your basic fitness and aerobic base.
 Despite rugby being an anaerobic, start-stop sport, you’ll experience less fatigue and recover more quickly between bouts of high-intensity activity if you have a decent level of aerobic fitness.

-For this workout, head out for a run, cycle, swim, or row and, maintaining an easy pace, keep going for 20-30 minutes.
+For this workout, head out for a run, cycle, swim, or row, and maintain an easy pace.
+Keep going for 20-30 minutes.
 Your heart rate should be around 60% of your age-adjusted maximum, which equates to about level 5/6 on an RPE scale of 1-10.
 You should feel comfortable and able to maintain a conversation but be slightly out of breath.
 Build up to around 40 minutes, but resist the temptation to do more than this.
 Exercising for longer will not improve your fitness that much more.

 2. 30-30 intervals